 Information about how we make decisions, how councillors scrutinise and review decisions, as well as our committees, panels and boards.

 Full council debate and vote on our budgets and major decisions.
 All councillors have the opportunity to participate.
-See our County Council pages for more information.
+See our County Council Committee details pages for more information.

 The Cabinet and the Leader of the Council discusses and makes decisions about our policies and strategies as well as countywide issues that affect more than one of our services.
 It meets in communities across the county to bring decision-making closer to local people.